LaVar Ball To Launch The Junior Basketball Association For Young Athletes

 — Skip Bayless (@RealSkipBayless) December 20, 2017

-LaVar Ball shoe and apparel company Big Baller Brand will fund the Junior Basketball Association.
+LaVar Ball’s shoe and apparel company, Big Baller Brand, will fund the Junior Basketball Association.
 There is expected to be 10 teams, with a projected pool of about 80 players.
 What remains uncertain is whether or not there will be a draft to fill each team.

 LaVar Ball’s Junior Basketball Association could prove to be a hit if it catches the attention of the NBA.
 Having players plucked from the Junior Basketball Association to play in the NBA would become a huge boon for LaVar Ball.